-Join our gold-standard team
+Join our high performing team

 In 2022, Multicultural NSW Language Services delivered more than 40,000 language services assignments in 97 languages and dialects.

-New Award for Multicultural NSW’s interpreters and translators.
+Award for Multicultural NSW’s interpreters and translators.

 - interpreters and translators being classified based on their NAATI certification level